buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 feature, this would eliminate the key-holder's responsibility to asses stake support, reducing the risk of human error.

+In a world where multiple clients will aim to push features and seek to agree on their activation, a more automated and secure process will be extremely beneficial.

 ## New Terminology

 - **Feature Gate program:** The Core BPF program introduced in